centminmod/k6-benchmarking/tools/k6-log-to-influxdb.md

 HTTP 1.1 204 d:0 u:570869 97f3c5c6-4baa-11ed-beed-0242ac120005
 ```

 Referring to HTTP/1.1 protocol and version with HTTP 204 response code and download = 0 bytes, upload = 570,869 bytes and the string is the `x-influxdb-request-id`.
-If an error occurs, the error message would be listed after this `x-influxdb-request-id` output.
+If an error occurs, the error message would be listed after this `x-influxdb-request-id` output which refers to the `x-influxdb-error` response header.